 - Ward off fleas: Shampoo your dog or cat as usual and when they are wet rub their fur down thoroughly with coffee grounds.
 Massage the coffee grounds all the way to their skin and work them in.
 Rinse the coffee grounds away and your pet’s fur will be soft and clean and the fleas will disappear.

 - Make parchment: The next time your third grader needs to re-create The Declaration of Independence here is a simple soultion to make realistic looking parchment.
-Put some coffee grounds in a flat pan of water and dip a white piece of paper into it.
+Put some used coffee grounds in a flat pan of water and dip a white piece of paper into it.
 Remove the paper carefully and let it dry and you will have a decent copycat.

 - Make coffee ground fossils: Check out this how-to on these super cute fossils that use coffee grounds to lend an aged hue to the finished product.